-Selling and growing on Amazon can be a tedious process, but it takes time and effort to build a successful marketplace.
+Selling and growing on Amazon can be tedious, but building a thriving marketplace takes time and effort.
 Over time, your success will build on itself.
 Great customer reviews on your items will help increase sales, bringing in more positive feedback, and boosting your visibility.
-Think of it like rolling a snowball down a hill: it takes a lot of energy to really get going but can grow exponentially very fast.
+Think of it like rolling a snowball down a hill: it takes a lot of energy to get going but can grow exponentially quickly.

 Amazon offers a 10-point best practice guide for sellers that you can consult if you’re struggling to grow your business.

 The Bottom Line

 As mentioned above, selling on Amazon is very profitable for the best performers in the marketplace.
-The top one percent of sellers bring in more than $1 million annually, but obviously not everyone finds that success.
+The top one percent of sellers bring in more than $1 million annually, but not everyone finds that success.

-Even smaller sellers can use the marketplace to build their brands and businesses, though.
+Even smaller sellers can use the marketplace to build their brands and businesses.
 After all, it’s one of the most used websites in the world and can introduce your products to millions of potential buyers.
 While it may not make sense for everyone, selling on Amazon can be a profitable and productive business strategy.